Clearco Accelerates International Expansion and Announces Key Hire of Ruma Bose

 - Company Expanding Further Into Europe and Key Asian Markets

 "Clearco continues to lead the world in the growth capital space with our unique pay-as-you-grow model," said Michele Romanow, co-founder and president.
-"We are excited to welcome Ruma as we know she has the experience to drive our ambitious international expansion plans and the passion and commitment to lead a mission-driven organization that has real impact and is truly changing the world."
+"We are excited to welcome Ruma.
+She is an inspirational leader with an impressive track record and an incredible global network.
+We know she will do an outstanding job delivering our ambitious international expansion plans.
+She brings the passion and commitment needed to lead our mission-driven company as we enter new markets and truly change the world for entrepreneurs and those they serve."

-At Clearco, Bose will be responsible for ensuring the company has the right strategy to win outside of North America, and enter multiple markets across Europe and key markets in Asia Pacific this year.
+At Clearco, Bose will be responsible for ensuring the company has the right strategy to win outside of North America, guiding its entry into multiple markets across Europe and Asia Pacific this year.
 Bose said.
-"I am inspired by the way Clearco is democratizing access to capital and the real impact that it has had in changing the face of entrepreneurship by funding more female business founders and entrepreneurs of color *.
+"I am inspired by the way Clearco is democratizing access to capital and the real impact that it has had already in changing the face of entrepreneurship by funding more female founders and entrepreneurs of color **.
 This company is doing industry-changing work with its technology and products, while defining a new category for itself and its competitors.
 With global markets preparing for a recovery in 2021, this is a critical time to support the businesses that can create jobs and fuel growth."

 Sarah Clark, who led Paypal's growth across EMEA and has held senior roles at Barclays Bank, Virgin Group, Sainsbury's, and British Airways, has joined as UK Head and Clearco's first international country manager.
 At Clearco UK, Clark will bolster and expand Clearco's presence in the United Kingdom, building a stronger brand presence and more meaningful relationships with UK-based founders.
 Clark commented, "Since entering the UK market beginning in October 2020, we've invested £70M into more than 250 UK companies, including Druids Golf, Safiyaa, and Piglet.
 I believe every founder building a business in the UK should be working with Clearco and I'm excited to help make that possible."